Aaron98990/ways-of-the-game/misconduct.md

 - "That's a flop" / "All ball" / "50/50" / "Shoulder to shoulder"
 - "That was outside the penalty area."
 - "No way that's a foul." / "That's not a foul as well?"
-- "What are you calling?"
+- "What are you calling?" / After explaining, acting like they couldn't hear you so you have to repeat yourself / being passive agressive
+- saying something clearly wrong or made up (don't fall for the bait - ignore)
 - "Where's the card?" or asking, not demanding for a card (the person wants the game called more tightly)
 - "Keep my players safe!" / "Protecy my players" (the person wants the game called more tightly)
 - "Control the game." (the person wants the game called more tightly)